-Lyrics make this song the best.
+The lyrics make this song the best.

-Tunnels and Wake Up are great songs, but nothing comes close to power out.
-You sing along to tunnels, you scream and punch through a wall to power out.
+Tunnels and Wake Up are great songs, but nothing comes close to Power Out.
+You sing along to Tunnels.
+You scream and punch through a wall to Power Out.

-My word WHAT a band.
+My word, what a band.
 Amazing song.
 This is my favourite, very closely followed by Rebellion.
 The rest is all amazing too.

 Definitely their most high soaring, lively song.
-Fantastic energy in it and the lyrics are quite powerful.
+Fantastic energy in it, and the lyrics are quite powerful.

 Strong contender for #1.
 I wish I could listen to this song for the first time again so that I can experience the second half of the song once more.

 I've noticed that most of their songs use the same song format, then they go on for a long time with amazing melodies and just pull you into their world.
 This song, Reflektor, is mysterious and almost creepy in a way, but it's super catchy and the kind of song you find yourself dancing to at your bedroom mirror.
 The singers have great voices, and I find it really cool that part of the song was sung in French.
 This song definitely deserves to be boosted up into the top five Arcade Fire songs!

+The first song I ever heard from Arcade Fire.
 It still is undoubtedly the best one.

 Great hook.
 Fun to sing along to.

-When the drums come in and Win sings "All my old friends, they don't know me now"... most emotional moment in an Arcade Fire song for me.
-Except maybe in My Body is a Cage
+When the drums come in and Win sings "All my old friends, they don't know me now"... it's the most emotional moment in an Arcade Fire song for me.
+Except maybe in 'My Body is a Cage'.

 What an absolute masterpiece of a song.
 It's one of the few songs that has personally had an impact on me.